March 1 for all applicants

 Arrangements for examination and continuation of study are described in the individual course plans.

 - Pass/fail, or

 - A graded scale with five levels where A to E is a pass, and F is a fail.

 Exchanges with approved partner institutions can be arranged.
 Exchanges can take place in the third semester.

 Students must have met the exam requirements in accordance with the standard study progression before the exchange can be approved.

 Eva Breitschopf is a plant ecologist specializing in Northern Populations and Ecosystems, educated at the Department for Arctic and Marine Biology (Master of Science, Biology) at UiT and the Karlsruhe Institute for Technology (Bachelor of Science, Biology).
 She has been affilliated with the master's degree studies of landscape architecture in Tromsø since 2018 and teaching "Ecology for Landscape Architecture".
 Currently, she is employed as PhD-fellow with focus on the integration of ecology into landscape architecture.
 She contributes to students' projects in studio courses with an ecologocial perspective.

-Thomas Juel Clemmensen is head of the landscape architecture programme at the Academy of Arts.
+Thomas Juel Clemmensen is head of the Landscape Architecture Programme at the Academy of Arts.
 Thomas is trained as an architect from the Aarhus School of Architecture in Denmark, where he also got his PhD.
-Thomas is member of the Association of Danish Landscape Architects.
-Parallel to his academic career, Thomas has worked as a landscape- and urban planning consultant.
+Thomas is a member of the Association of Danish Landscape Architects and has worked with landscape architecture and urban planning for more than twenty years.